neiltranterralogic/roku_builder/README.md

 ## Improvements

+ * Convert to YARD Docs
+ * Use a logger instead of print statments
+ * Remove magic numbers from ConfigManager
+ * Increase testing
+ * Move RokuBuilder::Controller to RokuBuilder?
- * allow start and end delimiter to be configured
+ * Allow start and end delimiter to be configured
- * generalize deeplinking options

 ## Contributing